KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

-The first actuation system is a custom compliant ratchet pawl-mechanism (Fig.~\ref{fig:ActuatorModule}(b)).
-The ratchet is fixed to the main pulley, while the pawl with a built-in spring is attached to the servomotor.
-This mechanism provides binary feedback: the pulley is either free to rotate or blocked by the pawl when actuated by the servomotor.
-It thus enables unidirectional stiff boundary force feedback with high backdrivability.
-Stiffness is inherently high due to its ratchet-pawl design, although slightly reduced by the compliance of the mechanical elements in series in the actuation chain.

-A trade-off exists between resolution, robustness and speed: more teeth increase angular resolution and clutching speed, but reduce robustness.
-3D printing constraints also limit possible geometries.
-In our design, the ratchet had a maximum outer diameter of 16~mm and an inner diameter of 12–13~mm (tooth thickness 1.5-2~mm).
-Among the tested options (12–30 teeth), the 20-tooth configuration ($18^\circ$ resolution/tooth) was selected as the best balance of resolution and strength, with preliminary load tests on three samples yielding relatively high failure loads of 155.04~N, 157.1~N and 131.8~N, consistently above the maximum thimble loads.
+The first actuation system is a custom compliant ratchet-pawl mechanism (Fig.~\ref{fig:ActuatorModule}(b)).
+The ratchet is fixed to the main pulley, while the pawl with a built-in spring is attached to the servomotor, providing binary feedback, allowing the pulley to rotate freely or be blocked.
+This enables unidirectional stiff boundary force feedback with high backdrivability.
+Stiffness is inherently high due to its ratchet-pawl principle, but slightly reduced by the overall structure compliance.
+A trade-off exists between angular resolution, robustness, and clutching speed, as increasing the number of teeth improves resolution but reduces structural strength and is constrained by additive manufacturing limits.
+With an outer diameter of 16~mm and an inner diameter of 12–13~mm (radial tooth height 1.5–2~mm, face width 4 mm), a 20-tooth configuration ($18^\circ$/tooth) was selected from tested designs (12–30 teeth) as the best compromise.
+Preliminary load tests on three samples yielded failure loads of 155~N, 157.1~N and 131.8~N, consistently above the maximum thimble loads.

-The mechanism is lightweight (pawl, ratchet and screw weigh 1.74~g) and simple.
-In addition to the Knuckle Hub design, modified versions were integrated into the thumb structure to provide abduction–adduction feedback (Fig.~\ref{fig:ThumbStructure}(a)-(b)).
-Clutching latency was characterized for each subsystem, with 20 samples collected per motor.
-For the Knuckle Hubs, it yielded a mean latency of $64.475 \pm 22.99$~ms (range: 9–108~ms) for the combined 40 samples.
-For the thumb base, the fixed servomotor showed a latency of $58.5 \pm 27.98$~ms (range: 9–108~ms), while the bevel servomotor exhibited $74.25 \pm 28.96$~ms (range: 26–121~ms).
+The mechanism is lightweight (pawl, ratchet, and screw: 1.74~g) and simple, also adapted for thumb ab-/adduction feedback (Fig.~\ref{fig:ThumbStructure}(a)-(b)).
+Clutching latency was characterized with 20 samples per motor, yielding means of $83.15 \pm 33.13$~ms (28–150~ms) for the combined 40 Knuckle Hub samples, $71.65 \pm 29.07$~ms (37–144~ms) for the fixed thumb motor, and $79.15 \pm 20.28$~ms (50–125~ms) for the bevel motor.